The first four “bowls” destroyed the economic structure of Babylon. The next “bowl” targets its political sphere – Revelation 16:10-11.

-- (Revelation 16:10-11) – “And the fifth poured out his bowl upon the throne of the beast; and his kingdom was darkened, and they gnawed their tongues for pain and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.”
+- (Revelation 16:10-11) – “And the fifth poured out his bowl upon the throne of the beast; and his kingdom was darkened; and they gnawed their tongues for pain, and they blasphemed the God of heaven because of their pains and their sores; and they repented not of their works.”

-Likewise, the “pain” that causes men to “gnaw their tongues” recalls the earlier plague of “locusts” when the followers of the “Beast” were “tormented five months.”
-So now, the men and women who gave allegiance to the “Beast” are tormented by “their pains and their sores” – (Exodus 10:21-29, Revelation 9:1-3).
+Likewise, the “pain” that caused men to “gnaw their tongues” echoes the earlier plague of “locusts” when the followers of the “beast” were “tormented for five months.”
+So here, the “inhabitants of the earth” who give allegiance to the “beast” are tormented by “their pains and sores.”
+The plague harms both the “beast” and the “inhabitants of the earth” who render homage to its image. – (Exodus 10:21-29, Revelation 9:1-3).